Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Surgical Procedures | Removes sweat glands or cuts nerve supply | Permanent solution | Invasive, risk of complications |

-Who is a Good Candidate for Botox for Hyperhidrosis?
+Who is a Good Candidate for Botulinum Toxin for Hyperhidrosis?

 Have moderate to severe sweating that does not respond to antiperspirants.